RedisLabs/redislabs-docs/content/embeds/tls-configuration-procedure.md

     To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/administering/active-passive.md#encryption" >}}).

-### Configuring TLS for all communication on the source database
+### Configuring encryption for all communication on the source database

 To enable TLS for Replica Of and client communication on the source database: